-(b)Cost Control and Cost Reduction – Basics, Process, Methods and Techniques of Cost Reduction programme.
+(b)Cost Control and Cost Reduction – Basics, Process, Methods, and Techniques of Cost Reduction program.

 Section B (Strategic Cost Management Tools and Techniques) [50 Marks]:

-Section B contain four topics and covers 50% weightage of Paper-15 of CMA Final Course.
+Section B contains four topics and covers 50% weightage of Paper-15 of the CMA Final Course.
 The detail contents have been explained hereunder.

 (a) Marginal Costing- Differential costing-CVP Analysis – Profit Volume Graphs – Contribution Approach

 (b) Decisions involving alternative choices – Optimum utilization of resources – Make or Buy – Evaluation of Orders – Multiple scarce resource problems- Product sales pricing, etc.

 (c) Pricing Decisions and Strategies – New Product Pricing, Use of Costs in Pricing, Sensitivity Analysis in Pricing Decisions; Monopoly Pricing vs. Competitive Pricing; Bottom Line Pricing